leonardoalt/cav_2022_artifact/README.md

 # Set Up

+The experiments below require a common modern UNIX OS.
+The extra required packages are `docker` and `python`.

 ## Easiest

 The easiest way to set up the docker image is to simply pull it from Docker